 Welcome to the Jet Engine Management team.
-We are a group of industry experienced individuals with over 100 years engine management experience across all sectors of engine management.
-With backgrounds in numerous Airlines, Engine MRO's and Engine Consultancies we can leverage our historical expertise to assist in the majority of engine management projects.
+We are a group of industry experienced individuals with over 80 years engine management experience across all sectors of engine management.
+With backgrounds in numerous Airlines, Engine MRO's and Engine Consultancies we can leverage our historical expertise to assist in any engine management projects.

 After gaining a BEng (Hons) in Aeronautical Engineering at Kingston University Simon joined a graduate placement scheme with British Airways followed by 6 years at Rolls Royce as a development engineer on the Trent 800 programme.
 Positions as Plant Manager with both British Airways and Easyjet followed before founding Jet Engine Management in 2008 – an engineering company now employing 5 full time senior engineers working on Powerplant related projects with various airlines on all matters pertaining to Jet Engines.
 Typical activities include Maintenance Contract negotiation; Technical documentation review; Failure investigation; lease negotiations; Shop visit forecasting; Financial forecasting for Engines; Shop visit management; Insurance claims and loss adjusting; Engine appraisals and valuations; Lease return management; Spare engine requirements and sourcing; SB and AD tracking and other aspects of Engine Fleet Management.